Embracing Acupuncture for Stroke Recovery

 Is Acupuncture Safe?

 When performed by a qualified and experienced practitioner, acupuncture is generally safe.
-Your practitioner will take into account your medical history, medications, and overall condition, and will work alongside your healthcare team where needed.
+Your practitioner will take into account your medical history, medications, and overall condition.
+They will work alongside your healthcare team where needed, ensuring a coordinated approach to your recovery.

 Supporting Recovery, One Step at a Time